Jonathan Wilson (musician): Record production

-2019 Wilson produced his own album Dixie Blur alongside coproducer Pat Sansone in Nashville, TN featuring Mark O'Connor, Drew Erickson, Dennis Crouch, Kenny Vaughn, Jon Radford, Russ Pahl, and others.
+2019 Wilson produced his own album Dixie Blur alongside co-producer Pat Sansone of Wilco in Nashville, TN featuring Mark O'Connor, Drew Erickson, Dennis Crouch, Kenny Vaughn, Jon Radford, Russ Pahl, and others.

+In 2017 Wilson produced "Double Roses" by Karen Elson with features from Father John Misty, Laura Marling and Pat Carney of the Black Keys.

-Over several months in 2013 and 2014, Wilson produced and played on Conor Oberst's new album Upside Down Mountain released on Nonesuch Records in May 2014.
+In 2014 Wilson produced and played on Conor Oberst's album "Upside Down Mountain" released on Nonesuch Records.
 The album was recorded at Wilson's Fivestar Studios in Los Angeles and Blackbird Studios in Nashville.

 In 2013 Wilson produced "Jubilee", the fifth album from Canadian band, The Deep Dark Woods in Alberta, Canada.

-In 2012, Wilson co-produced and played on Roy Harper's latest album, Man and Myth (Bella Union, 2013) at Fivestar Studios.
+In 2012, Wilson produced and played on Roy Harper's latest album, Man and Myth (Bella Union, 2013) at Fivestarstudios.
 In the same year, Wilson produced a Glen Campbell session at Fivestar Studios for Daytrotter.

 In 2011, Wilson co-produced and played on the debut Father John Misty record, Fear Fun released on Sub Pop, at Fivestar Studios.

 In 2010, Wilson produced and collaborated with Bonnie 'Prince' Billy on a series of songs for release on Spiritual Pajamas Records, a boutique 7" label associated with Folk Yeah Presents.
 Wilson recorded and produced Dawes' debut album, North Hills, at his Laurel Canyon studio.
-That same year, Wilson recorded and produced Dawes' second album, Nothing Is Wrong, at Five Star Studio.
+That same year, Wilson recorded and produced Dawes' second album, Nothing Is Wrong.

 As part of Wilson's project, What You Need Is What You Have, The Songs of Roy Harper, Wilson has produced songs performed by Will Oldham, Andy Cabic, Chris Robinson, Benji Hughes, Dawes, Jenny O., Johnathan Rice, Josh Tillman, and others.
 Wilson also produced Jason Boesel's album, Hustler's Son, Mia Doi Todd's album Cosmic Ocean Ship and mixed Goodnight Lenin's debut album, In The Fullness Of Time, due for release in late 2014.
 Wilson has also recorded and/or produced many other artists in his studio, including Gerald Johnson, James Gadson, and Josh Tillman.